 Student Affairs Committee Chair-Elect

-Bio: Jeff has a bachelor’s in Horticulture from the University of Florida (UF).
-He also has a master’s in entomology from UF, where he focused on thrips species in strawberries.
-His work included studying the effect of insecticides on species composition and the production of simple dichotomous keys for species identification.
-He is currently a Ph.D. student at the University of Nebraska-Lincoln.
-His current focus is on western bean cutworm management, including biological control and pheromone trapping.
+Bio: Jeff’s interest in insects began with his High School Garden.
+From here, he acquired his bachelor’s in Organic Crop Production from the University of Florida (UF).
+Afterward, he earned his master’s in entomology from UF, where he focused on thrips species in strawberry.
+This included studying the effect of insecticides on species composition and the production of simple dichotomous keys for species identification.
+He is currently a Ph.D. student at the University of Nebraska-Lincoln (UNL) Panhandle Research and Extension Center (PHREC) in Scottsbluff, NE, focusing on various aspects of western bean cutworm management.

 Candidate statement: Jeff is well-rounded with a background in the taxonomic, pest management, and social science aspects of entomology.
 He has previously served as the representative to the Graduate Student Assembly at the University of Nebraska Lincoln.
 Furthermore, he was instrumental in organizing the first-ever student research fair at the Panhandle Research and Extension Center in Scottsbluff.
 These experiences properly equip him to address the concerns of students.
 He is well-qualified and wishes to serve the students of the North Central Branch.
 His ultimate goal is to help foster networks that will be an essential part of the future careers of students.